10 Things You Never Knew About Book Editing but Should Have!

 10 Things You Never Knew About Book Editing, But Should Have

-Before you send your manuscript off for editing, here are ten important things that every author should understand!
+Before you send your manuscript off for editing, here are ten essential things that every author should understand!

 1. Don’t send that first draft straight off to be edited! – We all get excited about our book finally being finished.
 The temptation is there just to rush through and send that book straight off to the editor.
 The recommended course of action is to put the book aside for a few weeks and then read it again.
 Focus on all aspects of the book and try to make as many improvements as possible at this stage.
 If you can bring yourself to do it, try doing another round of changes and editing yourself.
 You want your book to be as perfect as you can make it before sending it off to be edited.

-3. Choose book editing services that work in your genre – If your book editor enjoys reading your genre, then they are going to enjoy working on your book much more than a genre that they hate.
+3. Choose book editing services that work in your genre – If your book editor enjoys reading your genre, they will enjoy working on your book much more than a genre they hate.
 They will also be familiar with the genre’s style and be able to help suggest any edits.

 4. Be prepared for feedback, negative or positive – It may sound obvious, but many authors aren’t ready for the feedback they receive.
 Just because you believe that you may have written the next ‘Harry Potter’ book doesn’t make it true.
 Book editing isn’t there to destroy your work, but there may be some changes suggested that you don’t like.
 Try to go into your book editing with an open mind!